Which Statements Are True: Check All That Apply — A Complete Guide

 Can "check all that apply" questions have all correct answers?

 Yes.
-Practically speaking, there's no rule that says at least one statement must be false.
-It's possible — and does happen — that every statement in the list is correct.
+Plus, there's no rule that says at least one statement must be false.
+Day to day, it's possible — and does happen — that every statement in the list is correct.
 Don't assume otherwise.

 What if I'm not sure about one statement but confident about the others?

 Evaluate them separately.
-But if you're confident that statements A, B, and D are true, and you're unsure about C, don't let uncertainty about C make you doubt A, B, and D. Mark what you're confident about.
-If you have time at the end, go back and re-evaluate the uncertain one That's the whole idea..
+If you're confident that statements A, B, and D are true, and you're unsure about C, don't let uncertainty about C make you doubt A, B, and D. Here's the thing — mark what you're confident about.
+If you have time at the end, go back and re-evaluate the uncertain one.

 Do I get partial credit?

 It depends on the test.
-Even so, check the scoring guidelines if they're available.
 Some exams give partial credit for getting some but not all correct.
-Worth adding: others grade each question as all-or-nothing.
+Others grade each question as all-or-nothing.
+So check the scoring guidelines if they're available.
 If not, assume it's all-or-nothing and treat it accordingly.

 How many statements should I expect?